 Transferring the Peace Table Strategies

 Once the Peace Table is in place and the resolution processes are being practiced, it’s time to encourage the children to transfer their learned strategies to outside of the classroom.
-I suggest having a discussion with the children to brainstorm places the Peace Table could be used.
-I’ve often had children come to me during recess and lunch requesting they come inside to use the Peace Table.
+I suggest having a discussion with the children to brainstorm places the table could be used.
+I’ve often had children come to me during recess and lunch requesting they come inside to use it.
 I show them how to set up a Peace Space outside.
 I show them how to find a quiet place and how they can use anything (a pebble, a leaf) for the talking stone or instrument of peace.

 As I mentioned before, many children like to set up a Peace Table in their own homes too.
-I have had so many positive comments and questions from parents eager to embed the Peace Table concept into their homes.
+I have had so many positive comments and questions from parents eager to embed the conflict resolving concept into their homes.